abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![The set of all balls of warm colors](../01_set/subset.svg)

 Notice that $Y$ contains only elements that are also present in $G$.
+When two sets have this relation, we may say that $Y$ is a *subset* of $G$.

+{: .definition}

-That is, every element of the set of $Y$ is also an element in the set $G$.
-When two sets have this relation, we may say that $Y$ is a *subset* of $G$ (or $Y \subseteq G$).
+> $Y$ is a subset of $G$ when (or $Y \subseteq G$) if every element of the set of $Y$ is also an element in the set $G$.

 A subset resides completely inside its superset when the two are drawn together.

 ![Y and G together](../01_set/set_subset.svg)

 ### Singleton Sets

 The set of all *red balls* contains just one ball.
 We said above that sets summarize *several* elements into one.
-Still, sets that contain just one element are perfectly valid &mdash; simply put, there are things that are *one of a kind*.
+Still, sets that contain just one element are perfectly valid &mdash, there are things that are *one of a kind*.

+{: .definition}

+> A singleton set is a set that contains one element.

 The set of kings/queens that a given kingdom has is a singleton set.

 ![The singleton set of red balls](../01_set/singleton.svg)

-What's the point of the singleton set?
+What's the point of singleton sets?
 Well, it is part of the language of set theory, e.g., if we have a function which expects a set of given items, but if there is only one item that meets the criteria, we can just create a singleton set with that item.

 ### The Empty set